Alieyeh/alieyeh.github.io/_pages/about.md

 Reduced runtime from days/weeks to hours while improving accessibility for non-expert users.

 ### NLP-Enabled Metadata Discovery (In Progress)
-Developing a metadata discovery platform using structured curation and text-processing techniques to improve dataset searchability and cross-team reuse.
+Developing a graphic metadata discovery platform using structured curation and text-processing techniques to improve dataset searchability and cross-team reuse.
+Managing an intern.

 ### Semi-Supervised Multi-Omics Disease Subtyping
 Applying semi-supervised learning approaches to identify molecular subgroups in dementia-related multi-omics datasets.

----

-## Code & Technical Work

-A curated selection of GitHub repositories showcasing workflow engineering, health data tooling, and machine learning projects is available on the **Code** page.

 ---